 A perfect place

-If you don’t agree with all the above, maybe moving to Costa Rica is not for you and you should not even make the move.
-Or definitely rent first!
+If you don’t agree with all the above, maybe moving here is not for you, and you should not even make the move.
+You should definitely rent first!

 If you’re willing to make an effort to adjust to life in Costa Rica, go for it!
-There are good and bad everywhere and there is no perfect place unless you want to create one for yourself.
-You can get there by working hard at it: keep back home out of those thoughts, Costa Rica is home now.
+There are good and bad everywhere, and there is no perfect place unless you want to create one for yourself.
+You can get there by working hard at it: keep the “back home, we do things differently” out of those thoughts; this country is home now.

 Would you like to play it safe?
 Contact us now.